 Try to get everything on one page.
 If you have to have several pages, consider showing a progress bar at the bottom of each page so that your customers can visualize how much longer your checkout process will take.
 Make buttons easy to find – the more time a customer spends looking for the next button or the checkout button the quicker they can become frustrated with your site.

 Francesca’s is a clothing store that has an easy checkout process.
 They have three sections all on one secure checkout page.
-The first section is for shipping information, the next for billing and finally you can review your purchase.
+The first section is for shipping information, the next for billing and finally, you can review your purchase.
 They include a photo of the product or products you are purchasing and break down your total amount so that you can see how much you are paying for shipping.
 You can also easily see all of the information you have entered and go back to make corrections without hitting the back button.

 4. Give customers (and search engines) helpful product descriptions

 If you are selling any type of clothing or accessory, provide a size guide.
 Not only will this help customers but it will cut back on returns for your business.
 You may want to include customer reviews or testimonials as well.
 Make sure you have a page dedicated to frequently asked questions.
 This can also be beneficial to your SEO if you write quality descriptions that include keywords.
 Brush up on what SEO is and how it works before you dive in.
-Optimizing your descriptions will help you move up in search rankings which means more visibility for your business which can leads to more sales.
+Optimizing your descriptions will help you move up in search rankings which means more visibility for your business which can lead to more sales.

 Asos has killer product descriptions for every single one of their products (and they have a ton!).
 Each one is helpful for customers and includes keywords for search engines.
-These details tell customers what the product is made out of, the size, fit and fabric, how to clean it and even tells customers the height of the model in the photo.
+These details tell customers what the product is made out of, the size, fit, and fabric, how to clean it, and even tells customers the height of the model in the photo.
 You don’t have to go all out like Asos, but the more effort you put in to your descriptions, the easier it will be for your customers.
 Not only will they be able to easily find your products, but it will also be easier for them to make a purchase decision.

 5. Show shipping costs.

-No one likes to go through the process of typing all of their information in to your site and get all the way to the end only to find out that there is a huge shipping cost.
+No one likes to go through the process of typing all of their information into your site and get all the way to the end only to find out that there is a huge shipping cost.
 Be upfront with customers.
 If you can, let them know how much they will be paying at the beginning of your check out process.
 Or charge a flat rate shipping if this is an option for your products.

 In addition to being upfront about your shipping costs, give customers an idea of when their products will arrive or if there are any other shipping details they need to be aware of.